sobolevn/heisenbug-2019/README.md

 +BAD_FUNCTION_NAMES = ['dir', 'vars', 'locals', 'XXglobalsXX']
 ```

+The tests will move in sync with the production code, following the bugs introduced there!

 Solution: duplicate your constants in tests, see [test_constants.py](https://github.com/sobolevn/heisenbug-2019/blob/master/tests/test_constants.py)

 ### flask_app.py

 This example represents a regular `flask` application.
-It is configured to swallow exceptions and log them to somewhere.
+It is configured to swallow exceptions and log them somewhere.

 It seems to be fully tested, but has one big mistake inside.